CUBRID Lock Manager

 2 lock_object(row_1, X), (row_2, X), … 1 + N row entries

-4 Drop all per-row X entries; convert class IX → class X 1 (class X)
+4 class IX → X conversion (no-wait); conversion cleanup frees the now-subsumed row entries 1 (class X)

-5 Remaining 40,000 rows are protected by the class X — no new per-row entries stays at 1
+5 remaining 40,000 rows: subsumed by class X — fast-out before the hash lookup stays at 1

-• ❌ Other transactions wanting any row in accounts now block on the class X — concurrency collapses for the duration of the txn.
+• ❌ Other transactions wanting any row in accounts now block on the class X for the rest of the txn.

 © 2026 CUBRID Corporation.
 All rights reserved.